ejwillemse/BAN313/chapter1.md

 mean_price_A <-

-# 3) Calculate the sample standard deviation for product prices from Company A and assign your answer to: mean_price_A
+# 3) Calculate the sample standard deviation for product prices from Company A and assign your answer to: sd_price_A

 sd_price_A <-